This post may contain affiliate links, from which we earn an income. Click here to read our affiliate policy.

 Driving from UK to Spain by car doesn’t have to be boring.
 This great route will take you through some of France’s most spectacular scenery and across the Massif Central via the A71 and A75 roads.

-From all the ports, head for the Paris ring road and follow your sat nav judiciously…you really don’t want to end up in inner-city Paris!
+From all the ports, head for the Paris ring road and follow your sat nav judiciously… you really don’t want to end up in inner-city Paris!
 Perhaps stop off, find a good hotel and take in one of the most beautiful cities in the world before heading south.

 Next up is Orleans on the banks of the Loire River and home to Joan of Arc.
-From here, head south Clermond-Ferrand, surrounded by dramatic extinct volcanoes and authentic French countryside villages, perfect for a few days hiking before you hit the road again.
+From here, head south Clermond-Ferrand, surrounded by dramatic extinct volcanoes and authentic French countryside villages, perfect for a few days of hiking before you hit the road again.

 Make for Millau and cross the highest road bridge in the world en route, the incredible Millau Viaduct.

-Your next stop is Beziers, home to the Canal Du Midi and its’ famous nine locks.
+Your next stop is Beziers, home to the Canal Du Midi and its famous nine locks.
 This often-overlooked city makes a great pit stop.

-Finally, you’ll reach pretty Perpignan where you can enjoy the last of France before crossing the border into the north of Spain and driving to Barcelona, the perfect city in which to stop for a day.
+Finally, you’ll reach pretty Perpignan, where you can enjoy the last of France before crossing the border into the north of Spain and driving to Barcelona, the perfect city in which to stop for a day.

 You will be able to find great hotels in all these destinations, allowing you to enjoy a slower pace and see some off-the-beaten-track France.